alanorth/go-away/README.md

 This documentation is a work in progress.
 For now, see policy examples under [examples/](examples/).

+This Go package can be used as a command on `git.gammaspectra.live/git/go-away/cmd/go-away` or a library under `git.gammaspectra.live/git/go-away/lib`

+## Support

+If you have some suggestion or issue, feel free to open a [New Issue](https://git.gammaspectra.live/git/go-away/issues/new) on the repository.

+[Pull Requests](https://git.gammaspectra.live/git/go-away/pulls) are encouraged and desired.

+For real-time chat and other support join IRC on [##go-away](ircs://irc.libera.chat/##go-away) on Libera.Chat.
+The channel may not be monitored at all times, feel free to ping the operators there.

+## Example policies

+### Forgejo

+The policy file at [examples/forgejo.yml](examples/forgejo.yml) provides a ready template to be used on your own Forgejo instance.

+Important notes:
+* Edit the `homesite` rule, as it's targeted to common users or orgs on the instance.
+A better regex might be possible in the future.
+* Edit the `http-cookie-check` challenge, as this will fetch the listed backend with the given session cookie to check for user login.
+* Adjust the desired blocked networks or others.
+A template list of network ranges is provided, feel free to remove these if not needed.
+* Check the conditions and base rules to change your challenges offered and other ordering.
+* By default Googlebot / Bingbot / DuckDuckBot / Kagibot / Qwantbot / Yandexbot are allowed by useragent and network ranges.

+### Generic

+The policy file at [examples/generic.yml](examples/forgejo.yml) provides a baseline to place on any site, that can be modified to fit your needs.

+Important notes:
+* Edit the `homesite` rule, as it's targeted to pages you always want to have available, like landing pages.
+* Edit the `is-static-asset` condition or the `allow-static-resources` rule to allow static file access as necessary.
+* If you have an API, add a PASS rule targeting it.
+* Check the conditions and base rules to change your challenges offered and other ordering.
+* Add or modify rules to target specific pages on your site as desired.
+* By default Googlebot / Bingbot / DuckDuckBot / Kagibot / Qwantbot / Yandexbot are allowed by useragent and network ranges.

 ## Setup

 It is recommended to have another reverse proxy above (for example [Caddy](https://caddyserver.com/), nginx, HAProxy) to handle HTTPs or similar.